-on bottom of page det wy and II G 633 DET /
+Signature: atudout obies tinga mith a4 ~ tudant ai a

+to Radiographers: Please do not sign off s n of page киаені објесі uves wunout s iuaeni sign aiure

-By the end of Clinical Education I, the 1st Unsuccessful Attempt/Date 2 nd Unsuccessful Attempt/Date Successfully Completed RT Initials/ Date
+Donon By the end of Clinical Education I, the 1 st Unsuccessful Attempt/Date 2 nd Unsuccessful Attempt/Date Successfully Completed RT Initials

-Medical Radiography student will be 1 strompt/Date •
+Medical Radiography student will be Attemptibate Attemptibate Completed Date

 able to:

-18. Locate and transport the crash
+19. Locate and transport the crash

 cart/Doppler/Monitor(Dash 4000)

-19. Identify location of fire extinguishers
+20. Identify location of fire extinguishers in

-in Medical Imaging Department
+Medical Imaging Department

-20. Identify location of SDS sheets on
+21. Identify location of SDS sheets on EMH

-EMH computer systems
+computer systems

-21. Demonstrate proper usage of full
+22. Demonstrate proper usage of full and/or

-and/or half lead aprons for patient
+half lead aprons for patient protection

-protection

-22. Demonstrate the proper manner of
+23. Demonstrate the proper manner of

 wearing a lead apron & a thyroid shield

-23. Demonstrate the proper method for
+24. Demonstrate the proper method for

 transferring a call to another extension

-24. Operate the locks correctly on the
+25. Operate the locks correctly on the

 radiographic tube & bucky tray

-25. Change the x-ray tube position from
+26. Change the x-ray tube position from

 vertical to the horizontal (& vice versa)

-26. Demonstrate the angulations of the
+27. Demonstrate the angulations of the x-

-x-ray tube
+ray tube

-27. Manipulate the x-ray tube to the
+28. Manipulate the x-ray tube to the correct

-correct SID using the overhead indicator
+SID using the overhead indicator or

-or measuring tape
+measuring tape

-28. Wear film badge in proper site for
+29. Wear film badge in proper site for both

-both diagnostic & fluoroscopic
+diagnostic & fluoroscopic procedures

-procedures

-29. "Tech Complete" the examination in
+30. "Tech Complete" the examination in the

-the computer
+computer

-30. Change requisition for incorrect
+31. Change requisition for incorrect order

-order entry

-31. Enter a requisition into the computer

-32. (Imaging Reception Desk) Check

-patient in

-33. (Imaging Reception Desk) Change

-patient properly for exam requested

-34. (Imaging Reception Desk) Provide

-safe-keeping of the patient's personal

-articles

-1 • •